aelzenaar/ncea-notes/unibooks.md

    ([Errata](http://drorbn.net/index.php?title=10-327/Errata_to_Munkres%27_Book)) (514.3 M96)

  * Klaus Jänich, _Topology_.
-An easier introduction to topology which isn't rigorous enough for a third- or fourth-year course (and probably not appropriate for anyone that's actually done any analysis at all yet, it's very handwavy), but it does have some very nice pictures.
+An easier introduction to topology which isn't rigorous enough for a third- or fourth-year course (and probably not appropriate for anyone that's actually done any proper analysis, it's very handwavy), but it does have some very nice pictures.
 I liked it in first year when I wanted to learn more about topology.
 (514.3 J22Y)

 ### Algebraic geometry (334)
 To add in 2019.

 ### Complex calculus and analysis (340, 341?)
-To do: do a course in complex analysis.
+#### Calculus
  * Stephen D. Fisher, _Complex Variables_.
 This is the book we used in 2018 for complex calculus, I found it a little weird because it tries to be both an accessible calculus book and a book with proofs.
-To quote myself, ``the main problem with Fisher is it's trying to be both a rigorous book and a calculus book and failing miserably at both''.
+The main problem with this book is that it's trying to be both a rigorous book and a calculus book and failing miserably at both.
 I don't hate the sections on the geometry of analytic functions (chapter 3).
 (515.93 F53)
  * E.B.
 Saff and A.D.
 Snider, _Fundamentals of Complex Analysis for Mathematics, Sci...etc._ I own this book, it's basically a calculus book, so if you like Stewart or Anton you'll probably like this.
 I don't hate it, and I found it useful for complex calculus, if a little dry.
 It's a bit expensive, because it's a calculus book...
 (515.9 S12)
  * Tristan Needham, _Visual Complex Analysis_.
 Now this is actually a complex analysis book rather than a calculus book.
 It is very geometric.
 I quite like it.
 (I have no strong opinions on the books in this section, but this is perhaps the book I have the least not strong opinion about.)
 There is also quite a lot of physical motivation, which is very good.
 Issue: I'm not entirely sure there are any proofs...
 (515.9 N37)

+#### Analysis (341)
+ * Walter Rudin, _Real and Complex Analysis_.
+(515.7 R916)
+ * John Conway, _Functions of One Complex Variable I_.
+(515.93 C76)
+ * L. I. Volkovyskii, G. L. Lunts, I. G. Aramanovich, _A Collection of Problems on Complex Analysis_.
+(515.9 V91)

 ### Geometry (353?)
 See also [Combinatorics and Finite Geometry (326)](#combinatorics-and-finite-geometry-326) above.